4zwazo/x-days-of-devops/log.md

 #### November 17, 2020

-**Focus**: The learning today was to deploy a static web site on AWS.
+**Focus**: The learning today was on deploying a static web site on AWS.

 **Progress**: